KSA-04/Live-Finger-Counting-with-MediaPipe/README.md

 ## ▶️ How to Run

--Ensure your webcam is connected
+- Ensure your webcam is connected
--Run the Python script:
+- Run the Python script:
 ```bash
 python #HAND_FINGER_COUNTER.py
 ```
--Press ESC key to exit
+- Press ESC key to exit

 ---

 ## 🔍 Logic Used

--Uses MediaPipe’s 21 hand landmarks
+- Uses MediaPipe’s 21 hand landmarks
--Thumb logic differs for left and right hands (based on x-coordinate) -Other fingers checked using y-coordinates of tip vs lower joint -Counts are updated live per frame
+- Thumb logic differs for left and right hands (based on x-coordinate)
+- Other fingers checked using y-coordinates of tip vs lower joint
+- Counts are updated live per frame

 ---